 The problem with electronic beats is that with the advent of Garage Band, Pro Tools and Logic Pro, any moron can create loops and think they’re the greatest fucking thing since Gene Krupa.
-This universal availability of decent recording software has been great for the democratization of music but has had a negative impact on overall quality, particularly in the genre of electronic music: there are too many people doing it who at the core are not very talented musicians to begin with.
-In the hands of those blessed with musical gifts, like Brian Eno and Imogen Heap, electronic sounds can create soundscapes of great power and sensitivity.
+This universal availability of decent recording software has been great for the democratization of music but there are too many people trying to make music who are not very talented musicians to begin with.
+In the hands of those blessed with musical gifts, like Brian Eno, Radiohead and Imogen Heap, electronic sounds can create soundscapes of great power and sensitivity.

 So, yes, electronic beats and sounds can work, but I always approach them with justifiable skepticism.

 Nonetheless, I was intrigued when I sampled Pyyramids’ debut album despite the dominance of electronica.
 There was something about the whole that triggered my curiosity.
-In reading the duo’s back-story, I found out that they had begun their relationship as long-distance collaborators, the second time this month I’ve run into this phenomenon of the Internet Age.
-They eventually got together live and in-person and did some live shows before heading to the studio to record Brightest Darkest Day, a fortunate decision that probably advanced their collaboration tenfold.
+In reading the duo’s back story, I learned that they had begun their relationship as long-distance collaborators, the second time this month I’ve run into this phenomenon of the Internet Age.
+They eventually got together live and in person and did a few shows before heading to the studio to record Brightest Darkest Day, a fortunate decision that probably advanced their collaboration tenfold.
 Even though long-distance communication is possible and sometimes convenient, face-to-face communication is still the richest kind.

 The dominance of mood is established in the opening track, “Brightest Darkest Day (Intro).”
 Beginning with a simple loop punctuated with a single hit-per-measure on a deep-voiced tom, the dark sound of low piano chords enters the mix to expand and deepen the field.
 Drea’s voice enters, singing patterns of vowel sounds with occasionally dissonant harmonies.
 An organ appears, and her voice morphs into female-in-sexual tension; the visual impression is slow, seductive belly dancing.
 A killer opening.